KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that simplifies creating keyboard extensions for iOS.
+`KeyboardKit` is a Swift library that helps you create keyboard extensions for iOS.
 It supports many keyboard actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />